veloce/vim-aldmeris/README.markdown

 If you want to make it the default, add that command to your vimrc or gvimrc.

-If you use it with a terminal that uses the tango palette as system colors, add this to your vimrc to obtain best results:
+If your terminal uses the tango palette as system colors, please add this to your vimrc to obtain best results (check `aldmeris.vim` to see that palette):

     let g:aldmeris_termcolors = "tango"